Dispatch Queue Overview

 How the Dispatch Queue Fits into Your Workflow

-Use the Dispatch Queue when you want a list view to:
+Use the Dispatch Queue when you want to:

 • See everything that has been approved and is ready to be scheduled